ChenXiao61/Img_augmentor/docs/userguide/extend.rst

 Extending Augmentor
 ===================

-Extending Augmentor to add new functionality is quite simple, and is performed in two steps: 1) create a custom class which subclasses from the :class:`.Operation` base class, and 2) add a user facing function in the :class:`.Pipeline` class to handle parameters.
+Extending Augmentor to add new functionality is quite simple, and is performed in two steps: 1) create a custom class which subclasses from the :class:`.Operation` base class, and 2) add an object of your new class to the pipeline using the :func:`add_operation` function.

-Both steps are outlined in the proceeding sub-sections.
+This allows you to add custom functionality at run-time.
+Of course, if you have written an operation that may be of benefit to the community, you can of course make a pull request on the GitHub repository.

+The following sections describe extending Augmentor in two steps.
+Step 1 is creating a new :class:`Operation` subclass, and step 2 is using an object of your new custom operation in a pipeline.

 Step 1: Create a New Operation Subclass
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^